 DDS completes the LON at least annually for all persons.
 The assessment process may include interviews with the individual and their legal representatives.
 The Service Coordinator conducts a review of any critical incidents during the preceding year.
 The completed LON assessment will be reviewed by the person's support team at the time for the initial Individual Support Plan meetings and be updated as needed at the time.
+The Service Coordinator will note any changes in the LON and determine if natural, community-based, or State Plan Medicaid services could meet any increased support need indicated in the LON.

 During the planning process, team members discuss possible strategies to mitigate potential risks that have been identified.
 Development of strategies to mitigate risks shall take into account the needs and preferences of the person.
-The approaches utilized to mitigate each specific risk are incorporated into the Plan of Care.
+The approaches utilized to mitigate each specific risk are incorporated into the Plan of CareISP.